Ohio State issues $247,000 settlement to Strauss sex abuse survivors - NewsBreak

 Ohio State issues $247,000 settlement to Strauss sex abuse survivors

-COLUMBUS, Ohio (WCMH) – The Ohio State University awarded $247,000 in settlements Friday to survivors of sexual abuse at the hands of a former university physician.
+COLUMBUS, OH (WCMH) – The Ohio State University awarded $247,000 in settlements Friday to survivors of sexual abuse at the hands of a former university physician.

-The latest string of settlements, awarded to seven former students, brings Ohio State’s total monetary damages to $60 million split amongst 296 survivors who were sexually abused by Dr. Richard Strauss under the guise of medical exams during the 1980s and ‘90s, according to a news release from the university.Culture of cover-up: Decades of sexual abuse at Ohio State
+The latest string of settlements, awarded to seven former students, brings Ohio State’s total monetary damages to $60 million split amongst 296 survivors who were sexually abused by Dr. Richard Strauss under the guise of medical exams during the 1980s and ‘90s, according to a news release from the university.38 rape cases reported at Ohio State University in last six months, six in June

 “We continue to work toward restorative justice for survivors,” Ohio State President Kristina M. Johnson said in the release.
 “This doctor’s conduct was abhorrent, and we are grateful for the survivors’ strength and courage.”